-- Incorporate development standards and guidelines into the Subdivision Regulations that integrate the principles of Crime Prevention Through Environmental Design (CPTED) and increase safety and social interaction. - Create a pre-development checklist with criteria to evaluate how safety is designed into a project. - Involve the Fire and Police Departments in reviewing proposed development and redevelopment to provide input on any safetyrelated design concerns.
+- Ensure that safety is factored into the design of neighborhoods through the following policies: - Incorporate development standards and guidelines into the Subdivision Regulations that integrate the principles of Crime Prevention Through Environmental Design (CPTED) and increase safety and social interaction. - Create a pre-development checklist with criteria to evaluate how safety is designed into a project. - Establish a pre-development process wherein safety is considered in the design of projects. - Involve the Fire and Police Departments in reviewing proposed development and redevelopment to provide input on any safetyrelated design concerns.
 (L-7)